delesslin/language-project/README.md

 # TODOs 📎

+1.
+2. URGENT: refactor these APIs
-1. Stop multiple api calls from react app
+3. Stop multiple api calls from react app
-2. Implement theme
+4. Implement theme
-3. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
+5. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
-4. Remove console.logs
+6. Remove console.logs
-5. Sanitize data so that strings don't begin or end with ' '
+7. Sanitize data so that strings don't begin or end with ' '
-6. Search should use query string to make shareable and navigable
+8. Search should use query string to make shareable and navigable
-7. Refactor React app state to only use the native react Context and State
+9. Refactor React app state to only use the native react Context and State
    1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
-8. Implement request page
+10. Implement request page
-9. Export data as .csv file
+11. Export data as .csv file
-10. Add custom image url to edit/new word
+12. Add custom image url to edit/new word
-11. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
+13. Consolidate batch-upload & word-upload...should presuume an Array of length > 0

 # Minimum Viable Product